THIS IS THE 25th ANNIVERSARY YEAR FOR THE LES PAUL FORUM! PLEASE CELEBRATE WITH US AND SUPPORT US WITH A DONATION TO KEEP US GOING!

-Guys, we've spent considerable money converting the Les Paul Forum to this new XenForo platform, and we have ongoing monthly operating expenses.
+We've made a large financial investment to convert the Les Paul Forum to this new XenForo platform, and recently moved to a new hosting platform.
+We also have ongoing monthly operating expenses.
 THE "DONATIONS" TAB IS NOW WORKING, AND WE WOULD APPRECIATE ANY DONATIONS YOU CAN MAKE TO KEEP THE LES PAUL FORUM GOING!
 Thank you!

 I just ordered a couple of TDA7293 chips and 24v 40mm box fans from Mouser and saved $30 compared to an amplifier parts source (I'm repairing a Marshal AVT150H).
 The difference is that you have to do a little research to make sure you get exactly what you want.